 You must choose a color for your extensions that matches your hair perfectly.
 If you choose an incorrect color, it can make your extensions extremely noticeable and look very unnatural with your hair.
 Take into account any highlights or lowlights you have when choosing a color for your new extensions.

 3 – Go For A Heavier Weight Set

 If you want to hide the extensions in very short hair, you should opt for heavier weight sets.
 This makes it possible for the extensions to cover all the gaps left by your short hair, which would have been exposed when you go for lighter-weight sets.

 4 – Curl Or Straighten The Extensions

 You can go for straightening or curling the hair extensions.
 This will make the extension blend with your hair.
-If you have straight hairs, curl the extensions and if you have curly hairs, straighten them up.
+If you have straight hair, curl the extensions and if you have curly hair, straighten them up.
 This will make it blend perfectly with your current hairstyle.

 5 – Short Curly Hair Extensions

 You can use short curly extensions to hide them from others.
 These are easy to manage and don’t take much time to style or maintain.
 You just need to buy a few short curly hair extensions and then apply them according to your current hairstyle.
 They will not only offer you a wonderful look, but they will also remove any questions you may have about the visibility of your hair extensions.